 Accessing VMFS datastore

-For data recovery purpose it's required to provide direct disk access to the investigated disks.
+For data recovery purposes it's required to provide direct disk access to the investigated disks.
 Such conditions can be achieved by:

-• connecting VMFS disk as local hard drive,
+- connecting VMFS disk as a local hard drive,

-VMFS drive as local disk in dedicated Windows PC
+VMFS drive as a local disk in dedicated Windows PC

 However, if you have any doubts that RAID\iSCSI\NAS integrity is compromised, you need to either connect HDDs\SSDs to Windows PC directly as standalone single drives or create disk images of these drives, also as individual disks, not as an image of RAID storage and mount these images to VMFS Recovery™.